Lucifirius/pi-containerbot/README.md

 # EVE Online — Corp Hangar Fuel Block Monitor

-Monitors fuel block quantities inside a container in a corp hangar via the EVE ESI API and posts rich Discord embed reports to a channel of your choice.
+Monitors fuel block quantities inside a specific container in a corp hangar via the EVE ESI API.
+Scans every hour and **posts to Discord only when the count changes** — either blocks added or removed — showing a clear before/after diff.
+Silent otherwise.

 **Requires Director role** on the authenticated character.

+---

+## How it works

+Every hour the bot:

+1. Pulls all corp assets from ESI
+2. Locates the configured container by `item_id` directly (no fragile flag/location filtering)
+3. Counts the fuel blocks inside it, per type and in total
+4. Compares against the last saved count in `data/state.json`
+5. If the count changed → posts a Discord embed showing the diff and new totals
+6. If unchanged → logs to terminal only, no Discord post
+7. Saves the new count to `state.json`

+The first run always posts to Discord ("first reading") so you get an immediate confirmation that everything is working.

 ---